 For decades, our lawyers have been providing compassionate and skilled representation for people who have been injured in Wisconsin nursing homes.
 We believe that a full recovery starts with knowledge about your loved one’s legal rights.
-Accordingly, if you believe that your loved one may have been hurt in a nursing home then we encourage you to read our FREE Guide for Nursing Home Abuse and Neglect Victims and to browse this page and our website.
+Accordingly, if you believe that your loved one may have been hurt in a nursing home then we encourage you to read our FREE Guide for Nursing Home Abuse and Neglect Victims.

 Types of Injuries Caused by Nursing Home Abuse

 The injuries caused by different types of nursing home abuse or neglect can be significant and may include:

 - Bedsores.
 Nursing homes should take reasonable precautions to prevent bedsores and should check for bedsores so that they can be promptly treated if they do occur.
 If these steps are not taken, then the nursing home staff may be negligent and the nursing home resident may suffer a serious injury or fatality.

 - Infection.
 The failure to routinely wash hands or sterilize equipment can result in dangerous infections.
 If a nursing home resident develops an infection due to staff negligence or if staff members do not recognize symptoms of an infection promptly, then a serious injury can result.

 - Fractures.
 Nursing home neglect or abuse can result in a bone fracture if a resident falls or is assisted in a rough or unsafe way.